SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 * **Identified High-Performing Sellers:**
 * A SQL query using window functions was used to classify sellers into the top 10% by sales volume.
 This segment highlights high-capacity sellers that could be prioritized for promotional opportunities to increase platform sales
 * **Top Product Revenue Contribution Analysis:**
-* SQL and DAX were used to identify the top 5 product categories by revenue, along with a Top 10 breakdown for comparison.
+* SQL was used to identify the top 5 product categories by revenue, along with a Top 10 breakdown for comparison.
 This helped quantify revenue concentration and communicate how a small number of categories contribute significantly to total revenue
 * **Time Intelligence Implementation:**
 * A dedicated date table was created in Power BI and connected to transactional data to enable time-based analysis.
 This allowed monthly revenue trends (2016–2018) to be tracked and product category performance to be evaluated over time
 * **Seller vs Customer Distribution Analysis:**
 * A geographic comparison was conducted in Power BI to evaluate seller concentration against customer distribution by state.
 This highlighted regions with high demand but relatively low seller presence, indicating potential market expansion opportunities
+* **KPI and Measure Development (Power BI / DAX):** Created calculated measures to support key metrics such as total revenue, average order value (AOV), order count, and top 5% produt categories revenue share

 Evidence:
 * High-Performing Sellers (Top 10%):